 Our system uses emails as unique identifiers to track individuals.
 You must have your own email address to register.
 You can sign up for a free email address at many services such as Yahoo!
 Mail, Gmail (recommended) or MSN Hotmail.
 If none of these work for your situation, you may create a fake email address in the format: firstname.lastname@example.org

-Sorry, but all participants in the Million Mile Challenge (with the exception of students under the age of 18 participating in our Schools Challenge) agree to having their name, pledge, miles ridden, and employer name published on this site or other May is Bike Month promotional materials.
+Sorry, but all participants in the Million Mile Challenge (with the exception of students under the age of 18 participating in our Schools Challenge) agree to having their name, pledge, miles ridden, trips ridden, and employer name published on this site or other May is Bike Month promotional materials.

 If you used a different email address in previous years, your history will not show up unless you enter your previously used email addresses in your profile.
 Click HERE, then just underneath the main heading, click "Click here to give us additional email addresses."
 After saving, you should be able to see your historical data.
 If not, Contact Us.